Shorea exelliptica

 Shorea exelliptica is a species of plant in the family Dipterocarpaceae.
 This species has previously been confused with Shorea elliptica and the species name is derived to highlight this point (ex = excluded from).

+S. exelliptica is found in Peninsular Malaysia and Borneo.
 It is an emergent tree, up to 60 m tall, found in mixed dipterocarp forest on yellow clay and sandy clay soils on sedimentary rock.
-S. exelliptica is found in Peninsular Malaysia and Borneo.
 It is found in at least two protected areas (Lambir Hills and Gunung Mulu National Parks).